ignite/cli/docs/guide/blog/comment-blog.md

 ### Define keeper methods

-The function `starport scaffold list comment --no-message` has fetched all of the required functions for keeper.
+The function `ignite scaffold list comment --no-message` has fetched all of the required functions for keeper.

 Inside `x/blog/types/keys.go` file, you can see that the `comment-value` and `comment-count` keys are added.